Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 There is a mark to show tilt angle and more for bullet drop at different ranges.

-An advantage of these high-end features is that you can mount it on any rifle and use it with minimal adjusting.
+Another advantage of these high-end scopes is that I can mount it on ANY rifle with minimal adjusting.

 The Sierra6 and other Sierra optics are made in the Philippines, not China, but assembled in the USA.